 As the airline safety brochure says, secure your own mask first before securing your child’s.
 The same is true of life insurance.
 Before you buy life insurance for your children, it’s critical to have sufficient coverage for you and your spouse.
 If something were to happen to you, there isn’t anyone to pay your children’s life insurance premiums and their policies would lapse.
 In fact, most insurance companies won’t allow you to buy a whole life insurance policy for a child unless you have one on yourself first.

 If your budget doesn’t currently allow for each of your children to have their own whole life insurance policy, consider adding a child rider onto you or your spouse’s insurance policy instead.

 If you decide a whole life insurance policy is part of a financial strategy that suits your child/family, you’ll need to determine how much coverage you want and how you want to pay your premiums.
 Depending on your budget, it may be best to pay premiums annually or monthly over the course of your child’s lifetime.
 Perhaps you’d like to make sure your child’s policy is paid-up by the time they reach adulthood.
 A Wealth Strategist at Paradigm Life can show you insurance illustrations based on your family’s financial needs so you can see your options and outline a strategy that works to achieve your goals.

-Schedule a complimentary consultation with a Wealth Strategist today, and start your child on the path to financial security with a whole life insurance policy or child rider.
+with a Wealth Strategist today, and start your child on the path to financial security with a whole life insurance policy or child rider.
 Your family’s goals are our goals, and we’re with you every step of the way.